DenaJGibbon/gibbonR/README.md

 ### How to cite

-This package is currently in development, with submission to rOpenSci planned shortly.
+This package is currently in development, with submission to JOSS planned shortly.
 In the interim, please cite the arXiv preprint:

 Clink, D. J. & H. Klinck.
 (2019). gibbonR: An R package for the